Stop motion: Émile Cohl

 Blackton's The Haunted Hotel made a big impression in Paris, where it was released as L'hôtel hanté: fantasmagorie épouvantable.
 When Gaumont bought a copy to further distribute the film, it was carefully studied by some of their filmmakers to find out how it was made.
 Reportedly it was newcomer Émile Cohl who unraveled the mystery.
-Not long after, Cohl released his first film, Japon de fantaisie (June 1907), featuring his own imaginative use of the stop-motion technique.
+Not long after, Cohl released his first film, Japon de fantaisie (June 1907), featuring his own imaginative use of the stop motion technique.

 It was followed by the revolutionary hand-drawn Fantasmagorie (17 August 1908) and many more animated films by Cohl.

 Other notable stop-motion films by Cohl include Les allumettes animées (Animated Matches) (1908), and Mobilier fidèle (1910, in collaboration with Romeo Bosetti).
 Mobilier fidèle is often confused with Bosetti's object animation tour de force Le garde-meubles automatique (The Automatic Moving Company) (1912).
 Both films feature furniture moving by itself.

 Arthur Melbourne-Cooper

 Of the more than 300 short films produced between 1896 and 1915 by British film pioneer Arthur Melbourne-Cooper, an estimated 36 contained forms of animation.
-Based on later reports by Melbourne-Cooper and by his daughter Audrey Wadowska, some believe that Cooper's Matches: an Appeal was produced in 1899 and therefore the very first stop-motion animation.
-The extant black-and-white film shows a matchstick figure writing an appeal to donate a Guinea for which Bryant and May would supply soldiers with sufficient matches.
-No archival records are known that could proof that the film was indeed created in 1899 during the beginning of the Second Boer War.
+Based on later reports by Melbourne-Cooper and by his daughter Audrey Wadowska, some believe that Cooper's Matches: an Appeal was produced in 1899 and therefore the first stop-motion animation.
+The extant black-and-white film shows a matchstick figure writing an appeal to donate a Guinea for which Bryant & May would supply soldiers with sufficient matches.
+No archival records are known that could prove that the film was indeed created in 1899 during the beginning of the Second Boer War.
 Others place it at 1914, during the beginning of World War I. Cooper created more Animated Matches scenes in the same setting.
 These are believed to also have been produced in 1899, while a release date of 1908 has also been given.
 The 1908 Animated Matches film by Émile Cohl may have caused more confusion about the release dates of Cooper's matchstick animations.
 It also raises the question whether Cohl may have been inspired by Melbourne-Cooper or vice versa.

-Melbourne-Cooper's lost films Dolly's Toys (1901) and The Enchanted Toymaker (1904) may have included stop-motion animation.
+Melbourne-Cooper's lost films Dolly’s Toys (1901) and The Enchanted Toymaker (1904) may have included stop-motion animation.
 Dreams of Toyland (1908) features a scene with many animated toys that lasts approximately three and a half minutes.